-“Imagine the southern Mediterranean tomorrow… 245 million people living in urban areas.
-A huge challenge for this region of the world.”
+Imagine the Southern Mediterranean and the Western Balkans tomorrow… 255 million people living in urban areas.
+A huge challenge for these regions of the world.

 The Union for the Mediterranean, the European Union, the French Development Agency and the European Investment Bank have joined forces to achieve a successful transition towards sustainable cities in the Mediterranean and Western Balkans.

 The Urban Projects Finance Initiative (UPFI) supports project promoters in the Southern and Eastern Mediterranean regions as well as in the Western Balkans, helping them to prepare and to finance ambitious urban development projects, which aim to create jobs, to reduce poverty and to upgrade the urban fabric.